Have you noticed how we — in Europe — don’t see that much Japanese films being released in theaters? Well, Japan wants to change that.

 As part of an economic partnership between Japan and the European Union, the Japanese government would love to see a change in the European “screen quota” system — which currently obliges theaters to screen a certain amount of domestic films.

 The newspaper Yomiuri Shimbun reports that the Japanese government sees the system as “is an obstacle to a no-tax policy in principle”.
 It’s all about trade!
+In addition, you could still make money simply by playing slotpg online.

 This is part of the Cool Japan strategy from the Ministry of Economy, Trade and Industry to promote Japan’s soft power around the world — films, books, fashion… This is basically what South Korea has been doing (successfully) for decades now, putting the country on the international radar (and that’s how “we” discovered Kim Ki-duk, because he received support from the government).